arsy786/spring-boot-microservices-2/README.md

 ```

 As we have kept the original "Dockerfile" file from previous, instead of overwriting its contents
-we can create an image from a new file "Dockerfile.layered".
+we can create an image from the new file "Dockerfile.layered".
 When building this new image however,
 we must specify the filename in the command line so Docker does not by default automatically search for and build the "Dockerfile" file instead.

+To build a docker image from a specified Dockerfile file:
 ``` shell
 docker build -t arsy786/fcms-layered -f Dockerfile.layered .
 ```